wnsghl6272/BitSniff/README.md

 ```

 ### E2E Tests
-We use Playwright for end-to-end testing.
+Used Playwright for end-to-end testing.
 Here's an example of a test for the Home page:

 ```ts
 // tests/e2e/home.spec.ts